Sisyrinchium californicum

 Sisyrinchium californicum is a species of flowering plant in the iris family known by the common names golden blue-eyed grass, yellow-eyed-grass, and golden-eyed-grass.
 It is native to the west coast of North America from British Columbia to central California, where it grows in moist habitat, often in coastal areas.

 Description

 Sisyrinchium californicum is a rhizomatous perennial herb producing a pale green, nonwaxy stem which grows up to about 60 centimeters tall.
-The herbage turns dark brown or black as it dries.
+The foliage turns dark brown or black as it dries.
 The flat, narrow leaves are grasslike.
 The flower has six tepals each between 1 and 2 centimeters in length.
 They are light to bright yellow, often with brown veining.
 The fruit is a dark-colored capsule.